About Me

 • Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News

-Forthcoming in: Proceedings of the International AAAI Conference on Web and Social Media (ICWSM), 2025.
+In: Proceedings of the International AAAI Conference on Web and Social Media (ICWSM), 2025

 • Charting the Future: Using Chart Question-Answering for Scalable Evaluation of LLM-Driven Data Visualizations

-James Ford, Xingmeng Zhao, Dan Schumacher, and Anthony Rios.
+James Ford, Xingmeng Zhao, Dan Schumacher, Anthony Rios

-Forthcoming in: Proceedings of the 31st International Conference on Computational Linguistics (COLING 2025).
+In: Proceedings of the 31st International Conference on Computational Linguistics (COLING 2025)

 • A Comprehensive Study of Gender Bias in Chemical Named Entity Recognition Models

-Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers), 2024.
+In: Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2024)

 • Translating Natural Language Specifications into Access Control Policies by Leveraging Large Language Models

-Sherifdeen Lawal, Xingmeng Zhao, Anthony Rios, Ram Krishnan, and David Ferraiolo.
+Sherifdeen Lawal, Xingmeng Zhao, Anthony Rios, Ram Krishnan, David Ferraiolo

 • UTSA-NLP at ChemoTimelines 2024: Evaluating Instruction-Tuned Language Models for Temporal Relation Extraction